Principal bundles under reductive groups: Groupoids and pregroupoids

 Recall that a groupoid is a category in which every morphism is an isomorphism.
-We may regard a groupoid $K$ as a set $K_{[0]}$ of objects, a set $K_{[1]}$ of arrows, a source map $d_1$ from $K_{[1]}$ to $K_{[0]}$, a target map $d_0$ from $K_{[1]}$ to $K_{[0]}$, and a composition map $\circ$ from the set of composable arrows
+We may regard a groupoid $K$ as a set $K_{[0]}$ of objects, a set $K_{[1]}$ of arrows, a source map $d_1$ and a target map $d_0$ from $K_{[1]}$ to $K_{[0]}$, an identity map $s_0$ from $K_{[0]}$ to $K_{[1]}$, where $s_0(u)$ has source and target $u$, and a composition map

+from the set of composable pairs of arrows to $K_{[1]}$, where $v \circ w$ has source that of $w$ and target that of $v$, such that $\circ$ is associative with left and right identities given by $s_0$, and has inverses (necessarily unique).
+An element $v$ of $K_{[1]}$ may be pictured as an arrow